mazin-abdelghany/docker-reproducible-research/README.md

 ### Windows

 For those willing to dive into the Docker CLI, the first step is installing Windows Subsystem for Linux (WSL).
-WSL allows you to run a Linux environment on your Windows machine, without a separate virtual machine or dual booting.
+WSL allows you to run a Linux environment on your Windows machine without a separate virtual machine or dual booting.
 Follow this [installation tutorial](https://learn.microsoft.com/en-us/windows/wsl/install) to install WSL.
 Simply, open PowerShell and type
 ```
 wsl --install
 ```